Measures of Central Tendency and Location

 Learning Outcome Statement:

-interpret and evaluate measures of skewness and kurtosis to address an investment problem
+calculate, interpret, and evaluate measures of central tendency and location to address an investment problem

 Summary: